XploreSG/exploresg-auth-service/README.md

 <br>

-\You are absolutely right to question that.
-My apologies, the `README.md` version I provided was inaccurate.
-It described a more complex multi-role setup that we had discussed as a possibility, but it does **not** reflect your final, simpler implementation.

-You are correct: **There is no separate `user_roles` table.**

-Your setup is exactly as you described:

-- You have a `Role.java` enum that defines the possible roles (e.g., `USER`, `ADMIN`).
-- Your `User.java` entity stores a single role for each user directly in the `app_user` table in a column named `role`.

 ## 🏛️ Database Schema

 The service uses two main tables to store user information.
 The user's role is stored directly within the `app_user` table.